RinjieMX/Node_du_trio/README.md

 To make sure you have all the necessary packages installed for the project to run, please follow these steps:

-- In the backend and frontend terminal, run:
+- In the backend and frontend terminal, run: 'npm i'

-npm i
+- In the backend terminal run 'npm install sequelize' and 'npm install --save-dev typescript'
+- Pour finir dans le backend, run 'tsc' pour faire apparaitre les fichiers .js

-If any errors occur during this command, make sure your Node.js is correctly installed and that you don't have any corrupted files.
+If any errors occur during these commands, make sure your Node.js is correctly installed and that you don't have any corrupted files.

 ## Running the Project